MarshWahl/Packet-Capture-with-tcpdump/README.md

 In this scenario, I will generate some HTTP traffic for it to capture using the command "curl opensource.google.com"

-This will output such as the following:
+This will return output such as the following:
 ![image](https://github.com/user-attachments/assets/e57f7bd9-6df4-4f80-8191-580fce6a0113)

 And using the command "ls -l capture.pcap" to verify that the packet has been captured.

-This will output such as the following:
+This will return output such as the following:
 ![image](https://github.com/user-attachments/assets/4921f9e9-28a4-44ca-8a7b-137c1f050882)

 ## Filter the captured packet data